cdiggins/heron-language/README.md

 * Variable declarations
 * While statements
-* Do while statements
+* Do/while statements
 * For statement
 * Compound Statement
+* If statement
 * Empty statement
-* If statement

 ### For Statements